 Please spread the word and ask the folks you know to "Like" us!

 If you're not already a Friends member, why not join now?
 Your support helps fund Refuge programs and

 special projects, and helps make our annual Everglades Day possible.
-Dues are only $20 per person or $30 for a
+Dues are only $25 per person or $40 for a

-can sign up online at:
+You can sign up online at:

 Help Us Grow!